appscode/blog/content/post/webauthn-a-more-secure-way-of-authenticating-the-user/index.md

 });
 ```

 Thats it you have successfully used the webauthn for authentication.
 You can check the compatibility of a browser for integrating webauthn [here](https://developers.yubico.com/WebAuthn/WebAuthn_Browser_Support/) .
-Of course what i have described is the basic version of it , It can vary depending on your needs.
+Of course what I have described is the basic version of it , It can vary depending on your needs.
 The sources I have learned this can be also helpful to you.
 Do check out these [Official Doc](https://webauthn.io/) , [Hackernoon](https://hackernoon.com/web-auth-standard-guide-to-web-authentication-api-chy3yh0) , [Octa](https://developer.okta.com/blog/2022/04/26/webauthn-java) , [Wiki](https://en.wikipedia.org/wiki/WebAuthn)

 ## Support